addania/coding/src/pages/TypeScript.md

     return result
 }
 const output = add(10, 20, printResult)
 ```
-> Another way how we can do this using anonymous function (where I define the function righ in the place where I call it):
+> Another way how we can do this using anonymous function (where I define the function right in the place where I call it):
 ```
 const add = (n1: number, n2: number, callback): number => {
     const result = n1 + n2
     callback(result);
     return result
 }
 const output = add(10, 20, (result) => {
   console.log("Result is: " + result)
  }